slawinski/slawinski-dev/blog/netlify-functions-with-npm-packages.md

 [netlify-lambda](https://github.com/netlify/netlify-lambda) is, as per documentation:
 >an optional tool that helps with building or locally developing Netlify Functions with a simple webpack/babel build step.
 For function folders, there is also a small utility to install function folder dependencies.

-Next add postinstall script in you root's `package.json`
+Next, add postinstall script in your root's `package.json`

 ```json
 {